-- 25 high school credits from the 1. following subjects: Biology 30, Chemistry 30 or Science 30, Math 30 (Pure), ELA 30-1, and one 30-level subject from Group A, B, or C. If any of these courses are in progress at time of application, the 20-level in the subject will be used. - 2.
-18 post-secondary credits including all credits from the most-recently completed term plus the best grades from the next most recent term. - 3.
-Applicants with fewer than 18 postsecondary credits will have their GPA calculated using all post-secondary credits plus the credits from the most recent semester from high school using the best grade(s) from the following five subjects: Biology 30, Chemistry 30 or Science 30, Math 30 (Pure), ELA 30-1 to reach 18 credits.
+- 1. 25 high school credits from the following subjects: Biology 30, Chemistry 30 or Science 30, Math 30-1 or 30-2, ELA 30-1, and one 30-level subject from Group A, B, or C. If any of these courses are in progress at the transcript of submission deadline, the 20-level in the subject will be used. - 18 post-secondary credits including all credits from the most-recently completed term plus the best grades from the next most recent term. - Applicants with fewer than 18 postsecondary credits will have their GPA calculated using all post-secondary credits plus the credits from the most recent semester from high school using the best grade(s) from thefollowing five subjects: Biology 30, Chemistry 30 or Science 30, Math 30 (Pure), ELA 30-1 to reach 18